HSCC TNR Grant Program and Helpful Information

 - This program has been in existence since October 2016 and entirely staffed by unpaid volunteers.

-- TNR Surgery and rabies vaccine (for a specified number of cats) are subsidized by our current 2021-22 Maryland Department of Agriculture grant, until expended.
+- TNR Surgery and rabies vaccine (for a specified number of cats) were subsidized by our current 2021-22 Maryland Department of Agriculture grant (now expended).

-- Extra services for the TNR cats at the time of surgery (eg. FVRCP vaccine, Flea/Tick preventative, dewormer, and eartip) are covered by grants from Summerlee foundation and TNR donations (until expended).
+- Extra services for the TNR cats at the time of surgery (eg. FVRCP vaccine, Flea/Tick preventative, dewormer, and eartip) are covered by TNR program donations (until expended).

 - ALL trapping equipment, transportation to spay/neuter surgery, post surgical recovery facilities and labor, supplies, TNR vehicle gas and maintenance are funded through program donations by citizens.